PDL::Bugs - How to diagnose and report PDL problems

-The pdl-porters list is specifically for PDL development and often contains discussions of a rather technical nature relating to PDL internals.
+The pdl-devel list is specifically for PDL development and often contains discussions of a rather technical nature relating to PDL internals.
 This is not the list for general PDL discussion or questions.

-NOTE: Both perldl and pdl-porters are read by the PDL developers so you don't save time or increase the probability of response by posting to pdl-porters or by cross-posting to pdl-porters.
-Please stick to perldl list posts unless you want to talk PDL implementation and development.
+NOTE: Both pdl-general and pdl-devel are read by the PDL developers so you don't save time or increase the probability of response by posting to pdl-devel or by cross-posting to pdl-devel.
+Please stick to pdl-general list posts unless you want to talk PDL implementation and development.

 NOTE: There is also a PDL IRC channel which can be useful for immediate questions if populated.
 However, it has the big disadvantage of not being easily searched or routinely read by all PDL developers and users.
 As a result, if you get an answer there, it may be incorrect or incomplete depending on who happens to be chatting at the time.
 It is definitely not readily searchable.

 Please submit bug reports via the sourceforge bug tracker interface at

 where you can review the previously submitted bug reports.
 Click on

 Create Ticket to generate a bug report.
 If you do not already have a sourceforge.net account, you will need to get one to submit the report: